Anthony-Nolan/Atlas/README_ManualTesting.md

 ### Exercise 4

 #### HLA Nomenclature Version
-One of the requirement of excercise 4 is that the data should be interpreted to v3.52.0 of the IMGT/HLA nomenclature.
+One of the requirements of exercise 4 is that the data should be interpreted to v3.52.0 of the IMGT/HLA nomenclature.
 As newer versions of the database have been published and Atlas always runs matching at the latest available nomenclature version, the Atlas instance under test must be pointed to a different data source to force the use of v3.52.0.

 On the Atlas instance under test:
-  1. Point to a fork of the IMGT/HLA repository whose `Latest` branch is a snapshot of v3.52.0, via the Matching Algorithm functions app config setting: `HlaMetadataDictionary:HlaNomenclatureSourceUrl`.
+  1. Set the Matching Algorithm functions app setting, `HlaMetadataDictionary:HlaNomenclatureSourceUrl`, to a fork of the IMGT/HLA repository whose `Latest` branch is a snapshot of v3.52.0.
-  2. Delete all rows from the data refresh history table ("shared db" > `MatchingAlgorithmPersistent.DataRefreshHistory`), if any present.
+  2. Delete all rows from the data refresh history table ("shared db" > `MatchingAlgorithmPersistent.DataRefreshHistory`).
-  3. Delete all rows from the shared db `Donors.Donors` table, if any present.
+  3. Delete all rows from the shared db `Donors.Donors` table.
-  4. Import a single, valid donor update in `Full` mode (the HLA profile doesn't matter as this donor will eventually be deleted).
+  4. Import a single, valid donor `N` update in `Full` mode (the HLA profile doesn't matter as this donor will eventually be deleted).
   5. Initiate a data refresh job.

 The end result should be:
-  - The last row in data refresh table should show that the active db is on version "3520".
+  - A single row in the data refresh history table should show that the active db is on version "3520".
   - The HMD should have a newly generated copy of version 3520.
   - There should be a single donor in the `Donors` table of the active matching db.